arshpunia/arshpunia.github.io/content/reads.md

 - Sandworm: A New Era of Cyberwar and the Hunt for the Kremlin's Most Dangerous Hackers
 - Bad Blood: Secrets and Lies in a Silicon Valley Startup
 - Private Empire: ExxonMobil and American Power
-- The Checklist Manifesto: How to Get Things Right
 - The Atomic Bazaar: Dispatches from the Underground World of Nuclear Trafficking

 ### Fiction ###